 ADJUSTMENTS / INSTALLATION TIPS

-Due to variations in construction and assembly procedures during vehicle manufacturing and also dealing with a vehicle that has been on the road for 5-10 years in most cases you will be required to make some sort of adjustments.
+Due to variations in construction and assembly procedures during vehicle manufacturing and also dealing with a vehicle that has been on the road for almost 5-10 years, in most cases you will be required to make some sort of adjustments.

-3. If the top of the door is hitting the top, you can shim the top.
+5. If the top of the door is hitting the top, you can shim the top.
 Unlatch the front of the top and remove the rear bolts.
-You can shim top simply by placing the needed amount of flat washers over the mounting holes on the vehicle and the replace top over and reattach bolts.
+You can shim top simply by placing the needed amount of flat washers over the mounting holes on the vehicle and then replace top over and reattach bolts.

-4. The OEM seal may need to be changed.
+6. The OEM seals may need to be changed.
 Depending on the condition either one or all of the rubber seals needed for a good fit may need to be replaced.
 (Full Steel Door Seal, Cowl Rubber, Windshield header Seal.)
-Signs of a seal needing replacement is; worn, dry or flattening of the rubber.
+Signs of a seal needing replacement are; worn, dry or flattening of the rubber.